navnit75/git_and_github/git_notes.md

 * There could be conflicts in the code.
 * One of the easiest and simplest variety of merge with no conflicts is , FAST FORWARD MERGE.
 * Example of fast forward is shown in above ASCII diagram.
-* Switch to destination ( the branch we are going to merge our branch with ) BRANCH --> before merging the branch.
+* Switch to destination branch.
+	* Ex: Branch a : Feature Branch
+	* Action : I want to perform merge of Branch a to Master
+	* Switch to --> Master branch first , then run `git merge a`
 ```
 git switch master
 git merge <branch_name>